kevinndungu-source/A-B_Testing/README.md

 >
 >2\. **Business Impact:**
 >
->   - By identifying and validating improvements that increase conversion rates, the company can potentially increase revenue.
+>   - The company can potentially increase revenue by identifying and validating improvements that increase conversion rates.
 Even small percentage increases in conversion rates can lead to substantial financial gains, especially at scale.
 >
 >3\. **Informed Strategy:**
 >
 >   - The company can use this evidence to guide future strategies and A/B tests.
-Understanding what works allows Tech-Savvy to continually optimize their user experience, leading to better customer satisfaction and competitive advantage.
+Understanding what works allows Tech-Savvy to continually optimize its user experience, leading to better customer satisfaction and competitive advantage.
 >
 >In summary, the t-test results strongly suggest that the changes made in the treatment group (Group B) are effective in improving user conversion rates.
 This insight is valuable for making informed, data-driven decisions that can positively impact the company's bottom line.
 >